-- 1.27 In the aftermath of the global financial crisis, various struggles and protest movements had developed.
+1.27 In the aftermath of the global financial crisis, various struggles and protest movements had developed.
 After the Occupy Wall Street movement, protests against austerity measures continued in many countries.
 In Greece, big working class actions were conducted under the leadership of the Trade Union Confederation PAME.
 A new Left formation Syriza emerged opposed to the austerity measures and the E.U bailout package.
 It has won the January 2015 parliament elections getting 149 out of 300 seats and polling 36 per cent of the vote.
 This is a significant political development.
 In Spain, the Indignados movement (movement of the indignant) continued and a political force Podemos, which is challenging the mainstream parties, has emerged.
 Portugal has also seen big working class actions and protest demonstrations.
 Similarly, in Britain, France, Italy, Iceland and Belgium too there have been large-scale working class protest actions against their respective government's attacks on the people.
 Another area where the workers have been holding militant strikes and actions is South Africa, particularly the strike by the platinum and other mining workers.
-In the US, there have been widespread protests after the racist police shooting of a young black man in Ferguson which was followed by similar shootings in other cities by the police. - 1.28 The popular discontent against the austerity measures has grown and this was reflected in the European Union parliament elections, where the protest was against the national governments which are pursuing these measures.
+In the US, there have been widespread protests after the Ferguson incident highlighted the racist shooting of young black men in various cities.

+1.28 The popular discontent against the austerity measures has grown and this was reflected in the European Union parliament elections, where the protest was against the national governments which are pursuing these measures.
 At the same time, extreme rightwing parties have been active and have made gains with their xenophobia, anti-immigrant platform and their rhetoric against the EU.
-Such forces have grown in Greece, Italy, Netherlands, France and United Kingdom.
+Such forces have grown in Greece, Italy, Netherlands and France.